Ressurection Joe: Song origins

-B-Side
+B-side

 The B-side of the seven-inch single is a remixed version of the song entitled "Ressurection Joe (Hep Cat Mix)".
 The title of the remix comes from a lyric in the song and is, in turn, a reference to a 1940s slang term.

-The A-side to the twelve-inch single is labelled as "Side One" and features an extended version of the song entitled "Ressurection Joe (Long Version)".
-The B-side to the twelve-inch single is labelled as "Side Two" and features the title song along with an extended and remixed version, entitled "Ressurection Joe (Hep Cat Mix Long Version)".
+The A-side to the twelve-inch single features an extended version of the song entitled "Ressurection Joe (Long Version)".
+The B-side of this release features the title song along with an extended and remixed version, entitled "Ressurection Joe (Hep Cat Mix Long Version)".

 Music video

 An official music video was produced for the song.
 For years this fact was unknown, due to no exposure or promotion of the music video, until it was released on the music video collection Pure Cult: The Singles 1984-1995 (the companion to the Pure Cult: The Singles 1984–1995 album).

-The music video, filmed at Kirkstall Abbey Museum (in Leeds, England), is set in a semi-Victorian/Dickens period with Ian Astbury as "Joe", a snake oil salesman hawking "Joe's Ressurection Elixir".
+The music video, filmed at Kirkstall Abbey Museum (in Leeds, England), is set in a semi-Victorian/Dickensian period with Ian Astbury as "Joe", a snake oil salesman hawking "Joe's Ressurection Elixir".
 Astbury is initially rejected by patrons of a bar as he tries to hawk his elixir.
 The band's other members appear as invalids (Billy Duffy as a blind man, Nigel Preston as a cripple, and Jamie Stewart with some bad orthodontics) that are miraculously "cured" by the elixir.
 After seeing the others "cured", the people Astbury had been trying to sell the elixir to earlier gladly accept bottles and drink it.
 They are all promptly turned from adults to infants as Astbury and the rest of the group exit the tavern.

 Interspersed in the music video is live footage of the group performing.
 The live footage is from their concert film Dreamtime Live At The Lyceum (the companion to their 1984 Dreamtime Live At The Lyceum album).
 The footage is spliced from different songs they performed, as "Ressurection Joe" was not performed during that concert.

-Chart Positions
+Chart positions

 Track listing

 Release information pertains to the United Kingdom release only.